Boston Red Sox (88-68) @ New York Yankees (95-61)

 Jon Lester (15-8, 3.15) @ Freddy Garcia (11-8, 3.77)

-With a 2.5 game lead in the Wild Card race, the Red Sox start their final road trip of the year tonight with a visit to Yankee Stadium (weather permitting).
+With a slim two-game lead in the Wild Card race, the Red Sox start their final road trip of the year tonight with a visit to Yankee Stadium (weather permitting).
 The collapse of the Red Sox has brought out the knives, complete with speculation about Terry Francona’s job security.
-Just to keep your head straight, the Red Sox have a 95.2% chance of making the playoffs.
+Just to keep your head straight, the Red Sox have an 88.9% chance of making the playoffs.

 Jon Lester gets the ball for tonight’s start.
 In his last start Lester again took a loss to the Rays, pitching seven innings and allowing four runs on five hits and four walks with five punchados.
 Lester is 2-1 with a 4.30 ERA against the Yanks this year.
 Lester is second in the Major Leagues in run support with 7.03 per nine innings.